quicwg/multipath/draft-ietf-quic-multipath.md

   it MUST NOT cause any error, and notice that the peer want to enable the multipath extension without allowing extra paths immediately after the handshake is done.
-If initial_max_path_id is successfully negotiated (including negotiated as 0), endpoints can still use MAX_PATH_ID frame to raise up the limitation for maximum path identifier of the connection in the future.
+If initial_max_path_id is successfully negotiated (including negotiated as 0), endpoints can use MAX_PATH_ID frame to increase the limitation for maximum path identifier of the connection in the future.

 Setting initial_max_path_id parameter is equivalent to sending a